ajclark/bind-restapi/README.md

 A quick and simple RESTful API to BIND, written in Ruby / Sinatra.
 Provides the ability to add/remove entries with an existing BIND DNS architecture.

-I wrote this as a solution to allow our internal Cloud to add/remove machines to DNS by integrating with today's DNS architecture.
+I wrote this as a solution to enable our internal Cloud to add/remove machines to DNS by integrating with the DNS architecture that we have today.

 ## Instructions
-<code> # cd etc/ </code>
+    # cd etc/

-<code> # named -c named.conf </code>
+    # named -c named.conf

 ### Add a record to DNS: